ds2-lab/infinicache/README.md

   S3BUCKET = "your bucket name"
   ```

-  Edit the Lambda execution role and the VPC configuration in `deploy/deploy_function.go`
+  Edit the Lambda execution role and the VPC configuration in `deploy/deploy_function.go`.
+If you do not want to run InfiniCache under VPC, you do not need to modify the `subnet` and `securityGroup` settings.

   ```go
   ROLE = "your lambda exection role"